-Foreign national minors in the United States who have been subjected to severe forms of trafficking in persons are eligible for certain benefits and services under the Trafficking Victims Protection Act.
-HHS Interim Assistance and Eligibility Letters allow minors who may have or have experienced human trafficking, and meet certain eligibility rules, apply for the same benefits and services as refugees.
+Foreign national minors in the United States who have been subjected to a severe form of trafficking in persons are eligible for certain benefits and services under the Trafficking Victims Protection Act Visit disclaimer page .
+HHS Interim Assistance and Eligibility Letters allow minors who may have or have experienced human trafficking, and meet certain eligibility rules, to apply for the same benefits and services as refugees.

 U.S. citizens or Lawful Permanent Residents who may have experienced trafficking do not need HHS Letters to be eligible for similar services.
-They can contact the National Human Trafficking Hotline (NHTH) for further assistance by calling 1-888-373-7888.
+They can contact the National Human Trafficking Hotline Visit disclaimer page (NHTH) for further assistance by calling 1-888-373-7888.

 Assisting a minor?

 If you are assisting a foreign national minor who may have experienced trafficking, contact OTIP Child Protection Specialists at 202-205-4582 or by email during regular business hours to ask questions regarding the process or to discuss potential cases before submission.
-When you are ready, submit a Request Assistance for a Foreign Child Victims form (RFA).
+When you are ready, use the Shepherd Case Management System to submit a Request for Assistance (RFA).